-The Hajj is a religious obligation that is considered to be the fifth and most important pillar of Islam.
-It is performed annually by millions of Muslims from all over the world.
-During the 12th month of the Islamic calendar, the month of Dhul Hijjah, the pilgrimage known as Hajj is performed at the city of Makkah in modern-day Saudi Arabia.
+The Hajj is a religious obligation considered to be the fifth and most important pillar of Islam.
+Millions of Muslims perform it annually.
+During the 12th month of the Islamic calendar, the month of Dhul Hijjah, the pilgrimage known as the Hajj is performed at the city of Makkah in modern-day Saudi Arabia.

-All Muslims who are able to do so are expected to do Hajj at least once in their lives.
+All Muslims who are able to do so are expected to do the Hajj at least once in their lives.
 This is a spiritual obligation and a cornerstone of Islam.
 If you are truly seeking Allah’s blessings, you can also go more than once in your lifetime.
-From the eighth to the twelfth or thirteenth day of the Islamic calendar’s final month of Dhu al-Hijjah, the pilgrimage rituals are carried out.
+The pilgrimage rituals are carried out from the eighth to the twelfth or thirteenth day of the Islamic calendar’s final month of Dhu al-Hijjah.

 The Story Of Hajj

-Prophet Muhammad (peace and blesssing be upon him) set the standard for the modern Hajj ritual.
-The Quran, however, traces some of the origins of Hajj back to Abraham’s time.
-Muslims believe that Abraham was told by God to abandon his wife Hajar and his son Ishmael in the desert outside of ancient Makkah.
+Prophet Muhammad (peace and blessing be upon him) set the standard for the Hajj ritual.
+The Quran, however, traces some of the origins of Hajj back to Abraham’s (peace and blessing be upon him) time.
+Muslims believe that Abraham (peace and blessing be upon him) was told by God to abandon his wife Hajara and his son Ishmael in the desert outside of ancient Makkah.

-Hajar rushed furiously between the hills of Safa and Marwah seven times, but she never managed to find any water.
+Hajara rushed between the hills of Safa and Marwah seven times, but she never managed to find any water.
 When she returned to Ishmael in desperation, she saw the baby scraping the earth with his leg and a waterfall of water came gushing up from beneath the infant’s foot.

-Soon after, God told Abraham to construct the Kaaba (with Ishmael’s assistance) and to start inviting people to make pilgrimages there.
+Soon after, God told Abraham (peace and blessing be upon him)to construct the Kaaba (with Ishmael’s assistance) and to start inviting people to make pilgrimages there.
 These events are described in the Quran (2:124–127 and 22:27–30).
 In the year 630 A.D., Prophet Muhammad led his followers from Medina to Makkah.
 Once there, he purified the Kaaba by removing all of the idols of other religions and then dedicated the structure to God.

-In the year 632 A.D., Muhammad led a large group of his followers on what would be his lone and final pilgrimage.
+In the year 632 A.D., Muhammad (peace and blessing be upon him) led a large group of his followers on what would be his lone and final pilgrimage.
 During this trip, he educated his followers on how to properly execute the rituals of the Hajj.
 After this, Hajj was recognised as one of Islam’s five pillars.

 Hajj As We Know It Today

-Over 2.5 million Muslims from every race, class, and culture in the globe go to Makkah during the month of Dhu al-Hijjah each year in order to fulfill the rituals of Hajj and stand equal before Allah (SWT).
-Many devote their life to saving up enough money to do the Hajj at least once, while others are fortunate enough to be able to perform it many times.
+Over 2.5 million Muslims from every race, class, and culture on the globe go to Makkah during the month of Dhu al-Hijjah each year to fulfill the rituals of Hajj and stand equal before Allah (SWT).
+Many devote their lives to saving up enough money to do the Hajj at least once, while others are fortunate enough to be able to perform it many times.

-The month of Dhu al-Hijjah brings a multitude of blessings to Muslims all over the world, regardless of whether or not you have been able to participate in its festivities thus far.
-Muslims might earn a reward on par with that of performing Hajj by doing good deeds throughout the month of Dhu al-Hijjah.
+The month of Dhu al-Hijjah brings a multitude of blessings to Muslims all over the world, regardless of whether or not you have been able to participate in its distinguished worship.
+By doing good deeds throughout the month of Dhu al-Hijjah, Muslims might earn a reward on par with that of performing Hajj.

 Who May Participate in Hajj?

-The Pilgrimage of Hajj is one of the Five Pillars of Islam.
-As a result, it is obligatory for all Muslims at least once during their lifetime.
+The Hajj pilgrimage is one of the Five Pillars of Islam.
+As a result, it is obligatory for all Muslims to make it at least once during their lifetime.

 The Five Pillars Of Islam: